binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 SSH not only offers excellent security, but is also extremely versatile.

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-scp}
-[**SCP**](https://blog.binarymist.net/2012/03/25/copying-with-scp/), or Secure Copy, leverages the security of SSH, and provides a simple copy to and from.
+[**SCP**](https://blog.binarymist.net/2012/03/25/copying-with-scp/), or Secure Copy, leverages the security of SSH, and provides simple copy to and from.
 Once you have SSH set-up and hardened, you are safe to pull and push files around your networks securely with SSH.
 The SFTP protocol provides remote file system capabilities, such as remote file deletion, directory listings, and resumption of interrupted transfers.
 If you do not require the additional features of (S)FTP, SCP may be a good option for you.
 Like SSH, SCP does not have native platform support on Windows, although Windows support is available, and easy enough to set up, as I [have done many times](https://blog.binarymist.net/2011/12/27/openssh-from-linux-to-windows-7-via-tunneled-rdp/).

 Any features that you may think missing when using SCP rather than SFTP are more than made up for simply by using SSH, which in itself provides a complete remote Secure Shell, and is very flexible as to how you can use it.